 When Jesus stood before Pontius Pilate in the final hours of His life, He explained something to the Roman governor that should always guide our politics: “My kingdom is not of this world.
 If My kingdom were of this world, My servants would fight, so that I should not be delivered to the Jews; but now My kingdom is not from here” (John 18:36).

 Every born-again Christian is a citizen of the heavenly kingdom.
 Our allegiance is not to earthly rulers or political parties.
-Our political ties must never supersede our loyalty to Christ or our spiritual bonds of love with our brothers and sisters in Christ.
+Our political ties must never supersede our loyalty to Christ or our spiritual bonds with our brothers and sisters in Christ.

 The apostle Paul urged the Corinthian believers to allow “no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment” (1 Corinthians 1:10).
 He was not asking them all to think exactly the same way.
-Instead, Paul was urging them to lay differences aside and focus on the things that really matter: transformation of life through Christ and sharing Him with others.
+Instead, Paul was urging them to lay differences aside and focus on the things that really matter: the transformation of life through Christ and sharing Him with others.

 Jesus’ words to the disciples are especially applicable to us today: “When you see these things happening, know that the kingdom of God is near. … But take heed to yourselves, lest your hearts be weighed down with carousing, drunkenness, and cares of this life, and that Day come on you unexpectedly.
 For it will come as a snare on all those who dwell on the face of the whole earth.
 Watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man” (Luke 21:31, 34–36).

 Let’s not let politics divide us.
 Instead, let’s refocus our attention on the things that matter for eternity.
 Let’s look up to our Savior and make sure that He alone is Lord of our lives.
 Let’s set aside time to meditate on God’s Word and pray for the lost.
 Let’s gather with our Christian brethren to worship God and work for the salvation of others.
 Let’s invest our time and resources in spreading the three angels’ messages.
+These are the things that truly matter—and that will bring healing to our nation and, even more important, to our churches.